 Travellers entering or returning from a country where virus variants are widespread within the last ten days prior to their entry must quarantine themselves immediately after their arrival until 14 days after their departure from the affected country and are subject to observation by the local health authority during this time.
 If typical symptoms occur, they must be reported immediately to the health office.
 A negative Corona test must also be presented upon entry.
 Which areas are considered "virus variant areas" can be found on the website of the Robert Koch Institute at https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html.

 Anyone who has stayed in another high-incidence area designated by the RKI within ten days prior to entry must be quarantined, but can end this quarantine by submitting a negative test no earlier than five days after entry.
 For people entering from normal risk areas, proof of complete vaccination with an EU-approved vaccine, recovery or alternatively a negative test result is sufficient.

-Current information on the Corona virus can be found on the website of the North Rhine-Westphalian State Chancellery at www.land.nrw/corona.
-The current Corona protection regulation can be found on the website of the North Rhine-Westphalian Ministry of Health: www.mags.nrw.
-For questions of a non-medical nature, the state government has also set up a citizens' telephone: +49 211 / 9119-1001.
+Current information on the Corona virus can be found on the website of the North Rhine-Westphalian state chancellery at www.land.nrw/corona.
+The current Corona protection regulation can also be found there.
+For questions of a non-medical nature, the state government has also set up a citizens' telephone number: +49 211 / 9119-1001.

-(as of 29 March 2021)
+(as of 11 June 2021)